lachstr/physics_animations/_posts/2020-05-29-newtons-cradle-animation.md

 <a name="non-equal_masses"></a>
 ## non-equal masses

 The code used to produce the following animations can be found [here](https://github.com/lachstr/cradle/blob/master/video_out/newtons_cradle_variable_mass.ipynb).
-However, this pseudocode gives an idea of the general approach;

 In this animation we require that each mass has the same density, meaning the larger radii on the right has a larger mass.